bitscripts/zencart-bitcoin-auto-updater/README.md

 Step 3: edit the script with your database information

-Step 4: Step chron job to run the script every two minutes using curl
+Step 4: Set up chron job to run the script every two minutes using curl